Shoebill, Gorilla and Chimps in 1 Week!

 Additionally, you have a good shot at 23 of the Albertine Rift endemics as well as many iconic African mammals.

-It is possible to add extension before and after the core trip for more birding and wildlife.
+It is possible to add an extension before and after the core trip for more birding and wildlife.

 Part 1.
 Shoebill.